 Ashimedua Okwonko (also known as Meddy) is the chairperson of AkiDwA.
-She is an international advocate, adviser, trainer and researcher on Human Rights and Civil Society issues pertaining to Refugees, Women’s Human Rights, Gender Based Violence, and Harmful Traditional Practices.
-Ashimedua is a member of the American Bar Association, New York State Bar Association and the Law Society of Ireland.
+She is an international advocate, adviser, trainer and researcher on Human Rights and Civil Society issues pertaining to Refugees, Women’s Human Rights, Gender Based Violence, and harmful traditional practices.
+Ashimedua is a member of the American Bar Association, the New York State Bar Association and the Law Society of Ireland.

-She is highly experienced in various areas of Immigration law of Ireland, United Kingdom and the United States.
-She is also highly experienced in the areas of family law, Employment Law and Residential Landlord and Tenant.
-She has worked on a pro bono basis for clients on Immigration Appeals Tribunals, Employment Tribunals and at the Irish Labour Courts.
-She has an LLB (Hons) degree in Law from London Guildhall University Moorgate, United Kingdom and a Postgraduate Diploma in Legal Practice (LPC) from the same University.
+She is highly experienced in various areas of Immigration law in Ireland, the United Kingdom and the United States.
+She is also highly experienced in the areas of family law, Employment Law and Residential Landlord and Tenant law.
+She has represented clients on Immigration Appeals Tribunals, Employment Tribunals and at the Irish Labour Courts.
+She has an LLB (Hons) degree in Law from London Guildhall University Moorgate and a Postgraduate Diploma in Legal Practice (LPC) from the same University.
 She has a Master’s degree in Law (LLM) from Trinity College Dublin and a Postgraduate Certificate in Teaching and Assessment from Dublin Institute of Technology.